| February 2008 - Dealing with "Problem" Employees

 may be able to help the employee come to grips with issues that may be affecting

+their work performance.
 Also ask peer managers if they can offer suggestions.
 Ask people in

 your professional network or business associations for suggestions.
 Sometimes,